 2) Tailored Education

 When you homeschool your child, you can tailor their education to fit their strengths and weaknesses.
 Do they struggle with math?
 You can take the extra time with them to make sure they get it.
 They won’t get lost in the crowd of their peers who have moved on to the next concept.
 Do they excel in reading?
 Then go ahead and burn through those readers until they are reading at the level that challenges them.
+Children love to read about exciting topics, so introduce them to a variety of subjects and reading materials that may catch their attention.
+One subject that never runs out of stories to tell is history.
+Your child may enjoy reading about medieval kingdoms and knights and other interesting things that happened in the world.
 Does your child adore princesses?
 There are curricula out there for every interest from robots, to legos, to—yes, even princesses.
 You can not only adjust the content to meet your child’s developmental and educational needs, you can also filter everything through their interests so that they are more engaged in the subject matter.

 2) Enrichment opportunities

 Since homeschooling, I have found that almost everything presents an opportunity for learning.
 A trip to the grocery store can quickly become a math or a health lesson.
 Playing outside in the yard can become a science lesson when you happen upon an amazing spider or a cocoon.
 Additionally, you are able to take field trips whenever you want as a family and instead of your child going separately from you with the school, you can have the field trip together which will facilitate more discussion later on.

 3) Efficient learning so more time for explorative play